Ruth-Arlene W. Howe

 Newton Centre, MA 02459

 Professor Ruth-Arlene W. Howe retired from active teaching duties in the Fall of 2009.
 Professor Howe first arrived at BC Law as a student in 1970.
 More than 40 years later, her hard work, passion, and commitment to diversity and social justice as a student, alumna, and faculty member have helped shape BC Law into what it is today.

 Professor Howe has spent much of her life working for social justice.
-Calling upon her life experiences as a daughter, wife, mother, community activist, Professor Howe dedicated her career to further the best interests of children, especially African-American youth.
-As the first and only African-American female faculty member to achieve tenure and the rank of full professor in the history of BC Law, Professor Howe enjoyed a distinguished and varying academic career, teaching a variety of courses and seminars in family law, elder law, legal interviewing and counseling, and professional responsibility.
-Professor Howe was a founding faculty advisor to the Third World Law Journal and an advisor to the Black Law Student Association.
+Calling upon her life experiences as a daughter, wife, mother, and community activist, Professor Howe dedicated her career to further the best interests of children, especially African-American youth.
+As the first African-American female faculty member to achieve tenure and the rank of full professor in the history of BC Law, Professor Howe enjoyed a distinguished and varying academic career, teaching a variety of courses and seminars in family law, elder law, legal interviewing and counseling, and professional responsibility.
+Professor Howe was a founding faculty advisor to the Third World Law Journal, now the Journal of Law and Social Justice, and an advisor to the Black Law Student Association.